Ready, set, retire — 8 deadlines you need to know

 Age 55

-If you separate from service with your employer during or after the year you reach 55, you may be eligible to take a distribution from your account in a 401(k) or other employer-sponsored retirement plan without paying an additional 10% tax for early withdrawal (on top of regular income taxes).
+If you separate from service with your employer during or after the year you reach 55, you may be eligible to take a distribution from your account in a 401(k) or other employer-sponsored retirement plan without paying an additional 10% tax for early withdrawals (on top of regular income taxes).
 Such distributions are allowed only if you've left the employment of the company sponsoring that plan.
 But it's generally better to keep your tax-advantaged retirement savings or investments intact, suggests Greenberg.
 Also, continuing to make contributions to retirement plans while you're working may help your retirement account balances continue to grow.

 Age 59½